 Our faith does not work like that.
 You can’t live in both worlds, you have to choose one.
 If you are holding on to parts of unwarranted things while trying to live righteously, God will not have the room to move completely in your life.
 You have to let go of the old to make room for Christ and his riches.

 God wants us to let go of everything so that He can truly make us new creations.
 In 2 Corinthians 5:17 we’re told that when we get saved the old us passes away.
 We are called to leave our old selves behind because we have a new and better life ahead with Christ.

 Through His grace upon your total surrender God can freely flow through you to do extraordinary work within you.
 Surrendering your life to Christ allows you the opportunity to walk into all that God has called you to be.

 Don’t be like the rich man in Mark 10 who misses out on his best life because he doesn’t want to let go of his possessions.
-You don’t lose anything when you walk away from your old life and take up the cross, you actually gain a new life which is exceedingly and abundantly far more than you could ever ask for!
+The reality is that you don’t lose anything when you walk away from your old life and take up the cross, you actually gain a new life which is exceedingly and abundantly far more than you could ever ask for!

 Then Jesus said to His disciples, “If anyone wishes to come after Me, he must deny himself, and take up his cross and follow Me.
 For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it.”
 Matthew 16:24-25

 Before we enter this 2nd quarter of the year, let’s walk away from our old lives so that we can walk into what Christ has for us!

 If you want to talk more about surrendering your life to Christ, please comment below.
 For prayer requests email me directly @ email@example.com